 I love working with entertainers.
 They are used to being in front of people and the camera.
 They each have a unique passion for their craft and intense motivation and dedication.
-I seek to discover and capture the uniqueness of the individual and what makes their mastery of the craft and their interpretation of it so special.
+They are those people who have found not only what they want to do in this life, but what they HAVE to do, something that obsesses them, something that if they can't do it will drive them out of their minds.
+I seek to discover and capture the uniqueness of those individuals and what makes their mastery of the craft and their dedication and interpretation of it so special.

 In the group guitar shot, I sought to capture the contagious fun of this band, Sweet Spot and their ability to connect with their audience.
 Lead singer, Gary, makes the audience feel like a part of the show and they all make each audience member feel like the music is being played just for them.